Multilingual User Interface: Implementation

-To store localized assets in formats other than resource, the application must implement a mechanism for reading assets at runtime based on the language preference system settings (see GetThreadUILanguage).
-In other words, the application loads UI assets based on the system language preference settings without using LoadString.
-The application might leverage the MUI file-per-language location and naming convention by using GetFileMUIPath.
+To store localized assets in formats other than resources, the application must implement a mechanism for reading assets at runtime based on the system's language preferences (see GetThreadUILanguage).
+In other words, the application loads UI assets based on preferences without using LoadString; the application may leverage the MUI file-per-language location and naming convention by using GetFileMUIPath.

-Advantages over Localized Version
+Advantages over static localization

-The MUI technology was developed in response and as an improvement to localized versions -- an older technology for globalizing and deploying software packages.
-This section describes the differences and advantages of MUI over localized versions.
+The MUI technology was developed in response to, and as an improvement over, static localization—an older technology for globalizing and deploying software packages.

-Windows localized via a MUI pack achieves the same goal as a localized version, but there are key differences.
-While both display menus and dialogs in the targeted language, only a localized version uses translated file and folder names. [what does this mean? some special folders are localizable (Documents, Downloads, ...) but a user created file/folder is not localizable (by the OS).
-Doesn't a language pack localize the special folder names?
-What else could it do?]
+Software localized via a Language Pack achieves the same goal as a static localization, but there are key differences.
+While both display menus and dialogs in the targeted language, only a localized version uses translated file and folder names.

-A localized version of Windows translates the base operating system, as well as all included programs [what programs?], including file and folder names [so it does localize file/folder names. this contradicts above], objects names [what's an object?], strings in registry [really? what strings?], and any other internal strings used by Windows into a particular language.
-Localized versions of Windows support upgrading from a previous localized version and user interface resources are completely localized, which is not the case for MUI versions of a product. [what is not the case for MUI?]
+In Windows, a system-wide Language Pack translates the base operating system, as well as all MUI-capable applications, into a particular language.
+Localized versions of Windows support upgrading from a previous localized version and user interface resources are completely localized, which is not the case for MUI versions of a product.